Spring in Lombard

 - Did you know that outdoor weather sirens are not intended to be heard indoors?
 The sirens are designed to alert people who are outside and who might be away from media sources, of severe weather conditions and to take shelter immediately.
 Learn more about the Village of Lombard's Outdoor Warning Siren System.

-- Construction Project Pages: Find out details about specific construction project
+- Construction Project Pages: Find out details about specific 2019 construction projects, news updates and access Public Work's interactive comprehensive Construction Map.

 Outdoor Clean Up Activities